poult-lab/daily-word/english_words_ learning.md

 06.petroleum [pəˈtrəʊliəm]

-[noun] We ought to and can produce more petroleum.
+[noun] We ought to and can produce more petroleum./Major export items such as semiconductors, petroleum products, and wireless communications posted positive growth rates thanks to the recovery of the information technology (IT) industry and the improvement in the economies of major countries.

 "mineral [ˈmɪnərəl] oil that is found under the ground or the sea and is used to produce petrol/gas, paraffin , diesel oil, etc."